Mustang Sally | Chords + Lyrics

 These two points are still just as valid today.
 If you want to pen a hit, make sure it’s easy for other people to play it and find a way for the audience to participate.

-Music history is packed with more examples, be it for a dance crazy (Do You Love Me, Get Ready, Twist & Shout) or in the modern era, making YouTube videos (Happy, Can’t Stop The Feeling).
+Music history is packed with more examples, be it for a dance craze (Do You Love Me, Get Ready, Twist & Shout) or in the modern era, with fans making YouTube videos (Happy, Can’t Stop The Feeling).

 Intermediate Electric